-Lara Branca is a native Coloradoan, born in Denver in 1975.
-Her school-year, city upbringing was contrasted by summers spent at Girl Scout camp, where she developed a deep and abiding love for wilderness, the land, and horses.
-Her life has been shaped by a thirst for traveling and living in wild places, as well as an inclination to interpreting these experiences through dance and visual art.
+Lara Branca is a native to Colorado, born in Denver in 1975.
+Her school-year, city upbringing was contrasted by summers at Girl Scout camp, where she developed a deep love for wilderness, the land, and horses.
+Her life has been shaped by traveling and living in wild places, as well as for interpreting these experiences through visual art.

-Lara received her BA degree in Painting with Honors from Fort Lewis College in Durango CO in 2006, and earned a MFA degree in Painting from the Academy of Art University in San Francisco in 2016.
-She currently lives and works in deep rural SW Colorado, where she pursues painting in-situ landscapes and horses.
+Lara earned her BA in Painting with Honors from Fort Lewis College in Durango, CO in 2006, and earned her MFA in Painting from AAU, San Francisco in 2016.
+Her Masters Thesis series “Wind of Heaven” explored the idea of horses moving through landscapes, both real and imagined.

 Her current series “Nomadic Soul” fuses elements of landscape, equine form and visual travel journaling to explore essential human questions of roaming and longing for “home”.
 She works in rural SW Colorado, where she pursues a plein air paintingpractice and documents her life with rescue horses.

 In 2018 she showed at Telluride HQ Gallery, in Telluride, CO.
 "Nomadic Soul" showed during the Spring of 2019 at Olio in Mancos, Colorado.
 She welcomes inquiries about her work.